juharris/train-pytorch-in-js/README.md

    `cd training`
    3. Run `yarn install`
    4. Run `yarn start`\
-   Your browser should open and you should see that the gradient graph gets loaded and used.
+   Your browser should open and you should see that the gradient graph gets loaded and training starts.

-There's no logic yet to actually the train the model.
-We'll use the optimizer graph that we exported earlier.
-That's coming soon!